Flank/flank/README.md

     }
 }
 ```
 Starting from Android Marshmallow we must grant runtime permissions to write to external storage.
-Following snippet in test class solves that issue
+Following snippet in test class solves that issue.
+If you want to get coverage files when using orchestrator, you must set this Rule for each test class.

 ```java
 import androidx.test.rule.GrantPermissionRule;